top of page

 Riding is enjoyed equally by older riders.

-For adults, in particular, horseback riding boasts numerous physical benefits [1].
+Horseback riding boasts numerous physical benefits for adults, in particular [1].
 Riding brings flexibility to stiff muscles and joints.
-Sitting on a horse helps improve posture and balance, and can help alleviate aches and pains.
+Sitting on a horse helps improve posture and balance and can alleviate aches and pains.
 Taking lessons is a great way to keep feeling young!

 [1]The Equine Professional Manual: The Art of Teaching Riding (Certified Horsemanship Association, 2016) 23-26